k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ---
-title: Vietnam Championship Series CTF
+title: Vietnam Championship Series 2025
 published: 2025-12-20
 description: Some web challs that I solve AFTER the comp
-tags: [web,writeup]
+tags: [ctf,writeup]
 category: Writeup
 draft: false
 ---

-I failed it.
-But it was fun to try, better next time fosho.
+I failed it, but it was fun to try, better next time fosho.

 ## Kiwi